0xmatriksh/0xmatriksh/README.md

 # I'm Developer.

-I am a student and developer and have a keen interest in learning technologies and software development.
-I am actively working upon web development, data science using python as primary language.
+Have a keen interest in learning technologies and software development.
+I actively work on web development, data science using python as primary language.

 Currently, I am learning data science and ML algorithms.